jnmeyr/Hafunge/README.md

 # Hafunge #

-A [Befunge-93](http://catseye.tc/node/Befunge-93) interpreter in Haskell.
+A [Befunge-93](http://catseye.tc/node/Befunge-93) interpreter in Haskell using Monads.

 ### Licence ###